wikimedia/blubber/CONTRIBUTING.md

 ## Running tests and linters

-Tests and linters for packages/files you've changed will automatically run when you submit your changes to Gerrit for review.
+Tests and linters for packages/files you've changed will automatically run when you submit your changes to Gitlab for review.
 You can also run them locally using the `Makefile`:

     make lint # to run all linters